top of page

 Image by Geoffrey Moore

-Learn easy and practical ways to integrate decolonial environmental practices into your teaching, research and management practices.
-I offer comprehensive training programs and resources designed to promote cohesive community-based practice.
+Learn guided and practical ways to integrate decolonial environmental practices into your teaching, research and management practices.
+I offer comprehensive training programs and resources designed to make sustained, meaningful change for folks working on stolen land.

 Let's have a yarn